 Pupils eligible for PPG perform very well in the core subjects.

-This academic year (2017-2018) a small percentage of pupils eligible for PPG are emerging in the core areas of reading, writing and mathematics.
+This academic year (2017-2018) a small percentage of pupils (10% reading, 24% writing and 15% maths) eligible for PPG, are emerging in core areas.
 These pupils have been identified and are receiving interventions, funded by PPG, to address any barriers to learning.
 The impact of the pupil premium funding will be measured through the Academy’s bespoke assessment procedures, which take place termly.

 The date of the next pupil premium strategy review will be in September 2018.